How to Create Your First Flow

 Read more about Flow direction.

-Rules tell Unito how to filter specific work items from syncing (or not) based on selected fields.
+Rules tell Unito how to filter specific work items from syncing (or not) based on conditions you choose.

 Zoho Projects Rules